tangent3D/Z-FIGHTER/src/lib/toolchain/README.md

 ### Description
-Included here are some helpful batch files and a Tera Term macro for cross-development for Z-Fighter and other Grant Searle CP/M BIOS computers.
+Included here are some helpful batch files and a Tera Term macro for cross-development for Z-Fighter and other computers using Grant Searle's CP/M BIOS.

 ### Requirements
 Tera Term [[homepage](https://ttssh2.osdn.jp/index.html.en)]